 When designing my example for my students, I really wanted to make it able to move using a sound sensor.
 The tricky part was adjusting the code for the sound sensor so it wasn’t overly sensitive.
 I really wanted it to only respond to my voice or to the sound of clapping hands.
 The distance sensor was placed in lieu of eyes so that the mouth would open or shut if someone was close by.

-Once the first Elementary Division projects I worked on was inspired by the moving video, Caine’s Arcade.
-I also wanted to utilize the Makedo Kit’s which is a wonderful way to learning to construct cardboard together using age appropriate screws, saws and screwdrivers.
+One of the first Elementary Division projects I worked on was inspired by the moving video, Caine’s Arcade.
+I also wanted to utilize the Makedo Kits which is a wonderful way to learn to construct cardboard together using age appropriate screws, saws and screwdrivers.
 I did this project with 2nd graders and it engrossed them so much more than I ever expected.

 Last school year the 6th grade History teacher and I collaborated on a project where students were tasked to choose a classic religious building and then recreate it in Tinkercad.
 I definitely wasn’t sure what the end products would look like but in the end they blew me away.